Orbital period: Examples of sidereal and synodic periods

 Table of synodic periods in the Solar System, relative to Earth:

 In the case of a planet's moon, the synodic period usually means the Sun-synodic period, namely, the time it takes the moon to complete its illumination phases, completing the solar phases for an astronomer on the planet's surface.
 The Earth's motion does not determine this value for other planets because an Earth observer is not orbited by the moons in question.
 For example, Deimos's synodic period is 1.2648 days, 0.18% longer than Deimos's sidereal period of 1.2624 d.

-Synodic periods relative to other planets
+Relative synodic periods

-The concept of synodic period applies not just to the Earth, but also to other planets as well, and the formula for computation is the same as the one given above.
-Here is a table which lists the synodic periods of some planets relative to each other:
+The concept of synodic period applies not just to the Earth, but also to other planets as well; the computation of synodic periods applies the same formula as above.
+The following table lists the synodic periods of some planets relative to each other: